Lonnie Quinn: Acting

 During his brief acting career he was best known for creating the role of Will Cooney on ABC's All My Children (1988–1990).
 He also played Rich Landers on the former NBC soap opera Santa Barbara (1992–1993).
 He appeared as himself in two episodes of As the World Turns in November 2009.

 Family

 Lonnie Quinn has six brothers and sisters.
 He lives in Westport, Connecticut with his wife, Sharon, and Nate, a son from a previous relationship, as well as daughters Lily and Savannah.
-His son Nate is currently studying at Cornell University and previously attended The Bronx High School of Science.
+His son Nate is studying at Cornell University and previously attended The Bronx High School of Science.